 Oliver Wyman has long been focused on how we can support not only our clients, and their industries, but also the societies we operate within.
-One thing we can do is to commit our resources, skills, and expertise where they are needed most.Nick Studer, CEO, Oliver Wyman Group
+One thing we can do is to commit our resources, skills, and expertise where they are needed mostNick Studer, CEO and President, Oliver Wyman

-In the following pages we highlights some of our work, its impact, and alignment to the UN Sustainable Development Goals.
+In the following pages we highlight some of our work, its impact, and alignment to the UN Sustainable Development Goals.

 Oliver Wyman offers our capabilities and capacity to organizations whose work improves communities and lives around the world.
 We prioritize projects that support the UN Sustainable Development Goals.